 Lawyers for Vasquez-Sanchez, 20, asked Circuit Judge Mark Lindsay in February to transfer the case to juvenile court.
 Prosecutors opposed the move and Lindsay denied the transfer.

-In his order, Lindsay noted the killing happened three days before Vasquez-Sanchez turned 18 and Vasquez-Sanchez could be held at the state Division of Youth Services only until 21, which would not be enough time to rehabilitate him.
+In his order, Lindsay noted the killing happened three days before Vasquez-Sanchez turned 18 and Vasquez-Sanchez could be held at the state Division of Youth Services only until 21, which wouldn't be enough time to rehabilitate him.

 Lindsay added Vasquez-Sanchez is an admitted gang member who has an extensive juvenile court history.